Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="input_termination_notification"></a> [termination\_notification](#input\_termination\_notification)

 Description:   object({
-    enabled = (Required) - Should the termination notification be enabled on this Virtual Machine?
+    enabled = (Optional) - Should the termination notification be enabled on this Virtual Machine?
+Defaults to false
     timeout = (Optional) - Length of time (in minutes, between 5 and 15) a notification to be sent to the VM on the instance metadata server till the VM gets deleted.
 The time duration should be specified in ISO 8601 format.
 Defaults to PT5M.
   })